 - I haven't tried these with ghee or shortening or anything other than coconut oil and butter.

 - The sweeteners I used were 100% xylitol, 100% erythritol and 100% stevia.
 If you don't have a scale, then this is about 1/4 cup + 3/4 teaspoon xylitol, 3 tablespoons + 3/4 teaspoon erythritol + 1/4 teaspoon stevia.

 - To make a chia egg, mix together 1 tablespoon of ground chia seeds and 2.5 tablespoons water.
 Let sit 5-15 minutes or until goopy like an egg.

 - For paleo: use coconut sugar, coconut oil, and paleo chocolate (some consider Enjoy Life to be paleo, some don't.
 If you really don't want to use cane sugar, try Pascha's 100% cacao chocolate chips).

 - For dairy-free / vegan: use coconut oil and dairy-free chocolate.

-- For keto / low-carb: use Lakanto Monkfruit Sweetener.
-Golden and Classic work.
+- For keto / low-carb: use the keto option.
 Some consider it paleo, some don't.
-Please note that your cookies won't spread as much as the ones in the photos!
-You'll want to press the dough balls down more than just slightly.
+I had previously listed Lakanto but this other mixture works much better!
 Also use sugar-free chocolate chips, such as Pascha 100% cacao chocolate chips (paleo) or Lily's Chocolate Chips (not paleo, due to soy).